|Teaching method||Contact hours|

 Emerging concerns range from infectious disease e.g. malaria, to women- and child health, 'second epidemic' problems such as smoking and food-related issues.
 The course provides a critical view upon health measurement and health priority setting, the determinants underlying global health concerns and the ways these issues are addressed by the health system and through interdisciplinary, international collaborations.

-- be able to understand the key concepts in global health, including global priority setting, the global burden of disease, (inter)national health systems, global health governance, social justice and human rights, and global health inequity;
+- understand the key concepts in global health, including global priority setting, the global burden of disease, (inter)national health systems, global health governance, social justice and human rights, and global health inequity;

-- know the main global health issues and their relation with health, social and economic development;
+- understand the main global health issues and their relation with health, social and economic development;

-- know the steps in analyzing global health issues, starting from measurement and priority setting to identification of causes and solutions;
+- understand the steps in analyzing global health issues, starting from measurement and priority setting to identification of causes and solutions;

-- be able to apply these steps to global health issues in a group assignment.
+- apply these steps to global health issues in a group assignment.

 The course consists of three meetings per week on Mondays, Tuesdays and Thursdays.
 The lectures and study materials provide students with knowledge on principles, key concepts, priorities, concerned actors and collaborative actions in Global Health.